felixbr/swagger-blocks-scala/README.md

     schema = t.string
   )
 ).withExample(
-  Json.obj(
-    "id"   -> 123,
-    "name" -> "Bello"
+  Map(
+    "id"   -> 123.asJson,     // if the values in a map are not uniform, you have to be "name" -> "Bello".asJson  // explicit about it being serializable (or use a case class) )
 )
-)

-// you can of course use all features provided by the json/yaml lib like
+// you can of course use all features provided by circe like
-// case class serialization.
+// case class serialization

-case class Dog(id: Int, name: String) implicit val dogFormat = Json.format[Dog]
+case class Dog(id: Int, name: String)

 lazy val schemaWithCaseClassExample = swaggerSchema("SchemaWithCaseClassExample")(
   property("id")(